gvwilson/sensibleadventures/gleam/gleam.md

 "All right.
 Help me get her inside.
 She's too old to be lying on the ground like this."

-Gleam grabbed Granna Shimmer's ankles while the schoolteacher took her shoulders.
+Gleam grabbed Grandma Shimmer's ankles while the schoolteacher took her shoulders.
 Her legs felt as skinny as a chicken's.

-The schoolteacher had to use another drop of light to find Granna Shimmer's bed.
+The schoolteacher had to use another drop of light to find Grandma Shimmer's bed.
 They dropped her on top of its neatly-folded blankets.
 "There," the schoolteacher said.
 "She'll be all right.
 Now tell me, where have you been hiding?
 Everybody has been looking for you---the